Volusia County Schools

 Volusia County Schools is the public school district for Volusia County, Florida, United States.
 The district serves the 16 cities of Daytona Beach, DeBary, DeLand, DeLeon Springs, Deltona, Edgewater, Enterprise, Holly Hill, Lake Helen, New Smyrna Beach, Oak Hill, Orange City, Ormond Beach, Osteen, Pierson, and Port Orange.
 It is the 57th largest school district in the United States and serves approximately 63,000 students.
 The district is composed of 45 elementary schools, 12 middle schools, and 9 high schools.
-In addition there are 9 alternative schools, 7 charter schools, 2 combination schools (K-8 or 6-12), and 1 district virtual instruction program.
+In addition there are 8 alternative schools, 7 charter schools, 1 combination schools (6-12), and 1 district virtual instruction program.
 The district is accredited by the Southern Association of Colleges and Schools/AdvancED.

 Leadership

 Volusia County Schools is led by Superintendent Dr. Carmen Balgobin and five elected members of the school board, one from each district in the county.